TheVaticanCameos/Signature-Design-Print-Path-Planning/README.md

 # Signature-Design-Print-Path-Planning
 This is a simple application of B-Spine to design personal signature using mouse interaction.
 In addition, it also helps to organize path for 3d printing for a enclosed planar curve.
 This project uses cpp and Qt.
+3rd party library dependency: Clipper 2